slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-its-gradient.md

 Softmax is fundamentally a vector function.
 It takes a vector as input and produces a vector as output; in other words, it has multiple inputs and multiple outputs.
 Therefore, we cannot just ask for "the derivative of softmax"; We should instead specify:

 1. Which component (output element) of softmax we're seeking to find the derivative of.
-2. Since softmax has multiple inputs, with respect to which input element the partial derivative is computed.
+2. Since softmax has multiple inputs, with respect to which input element the partial derivative is being computed.
 This is exactly why the notation of vector calculus was developed.
 What we're looking for is the partial derivatives:

 $$\Large \frac{\partial softmax_i}{\partial a_j}$$